Comprised of ground-breaking garments, footwear, and accessories, these are the top 30 fashion trends of 2023.

 While that may not sound particularly appealing, the number of celebrities rocking mesh shirts – think Marine Serre’s moon-print stretch-jersey top – such as Beyoncé, Adele, Kylie Jenner, and Dua Lipa, is nothing short of stellar.

-You can quickly go with our fave mesh long sleeve top & lace bra combo, but there are other ways to combine and wear sheer tops with your wardrobe faves creatively.
+You can quickly go with our fave mesh long-sleeve top & lace bra combo, but there are other ways to combine and wear sheer tops with your wardrobe faves creatively.

-Swing it back to the ’60s with the classic gogo dancers-inspired item of footwear – white knee-high boots.
+Swing it back to the ’60s fashion with the classic gogo dancers-inspired item of footwear – white knee-high boots.

 Taking its inspiration from the Youth Revolution in the mid-century, this Nancy Sinatra-approved look is a chic way to elevate your outfit.

 White knee-high boots are great for a particular reason – they easily match many looks in this or that style and can be worn everywhere, from work to parties.

 For the last ten years, if you had asked a woman to wear pants that weren’t skin-tight, she would have rolled her eyes in disgust.

 Leg-wide, baggy, or puddle type, oversized jeans have been rising for quite some time.